When to Run a Sale or Promotion

 If your Artist Shop products are opted into the Threadless marketplace, this means your shop's products will be added to the Marketplace with pricing managed by Threadless.
 Your items will be automatically included in certain Threadless.com sales and promotions.
 Your shop’s products may also be available in the Threadless site search and possibly even featured in Threadless sale and promotion emails and social media communications or the Threadless homepage, giving them a greater chance to be seen and sold and creating incremental sales for your Artist Shop!

 Run Your Own Sales and Promotions

 - Reduce the price of everything: Do a shop-wide sale by bringing down the price of everything in your store.

 - “Loss Leaders: discount products that are in demand and that have been doing well to boost more sales.

-- “End of the Season” sale: This is a great way to make way for new designs, get the most out of holiday and season specific designs before removing them from your shop (if you so choose).
+- “End of the Season” sale: This is a great way to make way for new designs, get the most out of any holiday and season-specific designs before removing them from your shop (if you so choose).